The Cotswolds in England & the Champagne region of France

 We have carefully crafted this unique itinerary to include the most quintessentially English and French experiences.
 Your trip begins with a week in the Cotswolds, based at a beautiful 16th century manor with a heated pool.
 Your en-suite, spacious and period decorated room ensures perfect comfort.
 The Manor’s skilled chef and staff will delight you with wonderful food, paired with an excellent wine selection which will quench the thirst of even the most keen of wine enthusiasts.
 During the week your visits will range from the town of Bath with its Roman history to stately homes and even a game of Polo at one of the country’s finest polo parks - where the Princes William & Harry play Polo regularly!

 Next we fly you to France and the Champagne region where you will visit WW1 trenches and ancient history monuments.
 Partake in wine tastings and chocolate making, and sip a different Champagne each day from the deck of your luxury floating hotel.
-Saroche is the largest Luxmotor cruising the canals of France and her spacious en suite staterooms, enormous panoramic sun terrace with jacuzzi hot tub and attentive staff ensure a magical experience is had.
+Saroche is the largest Luxmotor cruising the canals of France and her spacious en suite staterooms, enormous panoramic sun terrace with a relaxing fire-pit and attentive staff ensure a magical experience is had.
 Your hosts in England are Joe and Angharad Campbell Sait.
 This young dynamic couple started their career working for Orient Express on board a Dutch barge in France, with Joe at the helm as Captain and Angharad working alongside him.
 They have now established their own luxury experience a little closer to home.
 Their fine attention to detail, friendly professionalism and enthusiasm will ensure your expectations are exceeded.

 In France your hosts are Captain Jason, who is also a trained sommelier and his wife Chef Dawn.
 As proud owners of Saroche and with a combined 30 years experience cruising the waterways of France you will be in good hands for your relaxing trip on the canals of Champagne.